markmoxon/elite-source-code-bbc-micro-disc/binaries/README.md

-# Extracted binaries
+# Extracted binaries for the BBC Micro disc version of Elite

-This folder contains the image binaries from the original game disc on Ian Bell's personal website.
+This folder contains the image binaries from the original game disc for the BBC Micro disc version of Elite on Ian Bell's personal website.

 ---